khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

 Imam al-Muzanī, a companion of Imam al-Shāfiʿī said,

 > The Companions of the Messenger of Allāh \pbuh indeed differed, and some of them corrected others.
 Some scrutinized others' views and found fault with them.
-If all their views had been correct, they would not have done so. ʿUmar ibn al-Khaṭṭāb \mabpwhim became angry at the dispute between Ubayy ibn Kaʿb and Ibn Masʿūd \mabpwthem about prayer in a single garment.
+If all their views had been correct, they would not have done so. ʿUmar bin al-Khaṭṭāb \mabpwhim became angry at the dispute between Ubayy bin Kaʿb and Ibn Masʿūd \mabpwthem about prayer in a single garment.
 Ubayy said, “Prayer in one garment is good and fine.”
 Ibn Masʿūd said, “That is only if one does not have many clothes.”
 So ʿUmar came out in anger, saying, “Two men from among the Companions of the Messenger of Allāh \pbuh, who are looked up to and learned from, disputing?
 Ubayy has spoken the truth and not cared about Ibn Masʿūd.
 But if I hear anyone disputing about it after this I will do such-and-such to him.”[^b8]

 \newpage